The One World Media Awards are made possible thanks to the generous support of our partners

 For a filmmaker or journalist working for a media organisation who has made the most outstanding contribution to stories from the global south during the year.
 The Award recognises consistent, impactful reporting that brings a story to audiences in a compelling way.
 Entrants can be working in any medium, including news, online, audio, print or film.

 (formerly the Special Award.
-This Award is free to enter)
+This Award is free to enter and open only to organisations)

 For an independent media organisation based in the global south using media to address social, cultural, political and economic issues.
 The Award recognises outstanding reporting that informs the public, provides an outlet for local people’s voices, creates a space for critical information and holds those in power to account.